sentioxyz/iota/crates/iota-simulator/README.md

     No two iterations will have the same seed (with very high probability).

 - `MSIM_TEST_CHECK_DETERMINISM` - if set, the specified tests will be run twice, and the framework will verify that the test executes identically in both runs.
-(This check can also be done by defining a test case with: `#[sim_test(check_determinism)]`.). *Note: Many existing tests in sui do not pass this check, which runs the test case twice in the same process, although those same tests do execute identically if run twice in separate processes.
+(This check can also be done by defining a test case with: `#[sim_test(check_determinism)]`.). *Note: Many existing tests in iota do not pass this check, which runs the test case twice in the same process, although those same tests do execute identically if run twice in separate processes.
 This is a bug, is most likely due to tests sharing static storage or on-disk state, and will hopefully be fixed shortly.*

 ## How to write simulation tests:

 Simulation tests are declared in one of the following two ways:

-      using sui_macros::*;
+      using iota_macros::*;

-      #[sui_test]
+      #[iota_test]
       async fn test1() {
           // A test that will run using `#[tokio::test]` when run via `cargo nextest`, or
           // else a simulator test when run via `cargo simtest`.